Born to keep

 The day Ian Healy chirped into the world.
-The unbelievable savagery of Adam Gilchrist has tended to obscure Healy's outstanding contribution to Australia's resurgence in the late 1980s and 1990s.
+The unbelievable savagery of Adam Gilchrist tended to obscure Healy's outstanding contribution to Australia's resurgence in the late 1980s and 1990s.
 A wicketkeeper of the highest quality, particularly to Shane Warne, Healy was also a fiercely irritating counterattacker at No. 7.
 He retired in 1999 (after the selectors indicated that Gilchrist was going to take over his role in the Test team) to pursue a career as a forthright, insightful TV commentator.
-He made it to the team of the century named by the Australian board.
+He was named in the Australian board's team of the century.

 A tragic century in Antigua.
 Gordon Greenidge and Desmond Haynes had added 296 in the fifth Test against India, and Greenidge was on 154 when he had to retire to visit his sick daughter in hospital.
 Sadly, she died two days later, and Greenidge was eventually adjudged to have retired not out, the only such scorecard entry in Test history.